PaddlePaddle/docs/docs/design/phi/design_en.md

 - `api`: API module for external users.
     - Directly use the Python-like C++ Tensor computing API, which is highly consistent with the Python side.
-    - This part may reversely depend on the framework's DeviceContextPool and other implementations, so it is managed separately.
+    - This part may reversely depend on the framework's `DeviceContextPool` and other implementations, so it is managed separately.
     - On such APIs, training and prediction may also be different.
 - `capi`: C API module, currently mainly serving the plug-in hardware access function.
-- `common`: Data structures to be used both inside phi and in the PHI api directory.【疑问】 These data structures neither belong to the PHI core nor the api directory.
+- `common`: Data structures to be used both inside PHI `core` and PHI `api` directory.
+These data structures neither belong to the `core` nor the `api` directory.
-- `core`: PHI has some public module implementations that it needs, such as DenseTensor, kernel registration and management modules.
+- `core`: PHI has some public module implementations that it needs, such as `DenseTensor`, kernel registration and management modules.
-- `backends`: The backends include data structures that need to be added for each backend, such as CPUContext, GPUContext, etc.
+- `backends`: The backends include data structures that need to be added for each backend, such as `CPUContext`, `GPUContext`, etc.
-    - The basic data structures are placed in the `core`, while the dedicated data structures of specific backends are not placed in the `core`, and the dependencies strictly ensure that the backends depend on the `core`, but the `core` cannot depend on the backends.【专有词汇用``】
+    - The basic data structures are placed in the `core`, while the dedicated data structures of specific backends are not placed in the `core`, and the dependencies strictly ensure that the `backends` depend on the `core`, but the `core` cannot depend on the `backends`.
-    - Example 1: If Context is a base class, then put it in `core`, inherited CPUContext is in backends/cpu and GPUContext is in backends/gpu.
+    - Example 1: If Context is a base class, then put it in `core`, inherited `CPUContext` is in `backends/cpu` and `GPUContext` is in `backends/gpu`.
-    - Example 2: TensorBase is in `core`, DenseTensor is used by most devices so that it is also in the `core`.
-If there is ONEDNNTensor, which is only used for ONEDNN, then it should be placed in backends/onednn.
+    - Example 2: TensorBase is in `core`, `DenseTensor` is used by most devices so that it is also in the `core`.
+If there is `ONEDNNTensor`, which is only used for `ONEDNN`, then it should be placed in `backends/onednn`.
-- `infermeta`: The location of the infermeta function, the infermeta function is equivalent to infershape + inferdtype + inferlayout, etc.
+- `infermeta`: The location of the infermeta function, the infermeta function is equivalent to `infershape + inferdtype + inferlayout`, etc.
 - `kernels`: Kernels related to each device.
     - `cpu, gpu, ...`
 - `ops`: Ops includes new forms of Op definitions, as well as some components compatible with original Ops.